Travel Postcard: 48 hours in Buenos Aires

-BUENOS AIRES Not quite Latin America, not quite Europe, Buenos Aires is a delightful blend of old and new.
+BUENOS AIRES, March 1 Not quite Latin America, not quite Europe, Buenos Aires is a delightful blend of old and new.
 Heavy on nostalgia yet youthful and dynamic, there is rarely a dull moment in the city known as the Paris of the South.

 Argentina's grass-fed beef is as good as it's supposed to be, especially when washed down with the country's famed Malbec wine.
 And while dancing the tango might not be for everyone, it's worth getting a feel for the sounds and steps that give Buenos Aires its soul.